samaloney/samaloney.com/content/blog/first_post.md

 ghp-import <path>/<to>/output
 git push orgin gh-pages
 ```
-and it didn't work a quick review of the GitHub Pages docs seem to indicate user pagaes now had to be in the master branch.
+and it didn't work a quick review of the GitHub Pages docs indicated user pages now had to be in the master branch.
 Second try
 ```bash
 ghp-import -b master <path>/<to>/output git push orgin master
 ```
 it worked will kind of, the home page seemed ok, missing some css but every other page was borked.
-A quick review of browser console indicated issues serving mixed content (http, https) and the links were not being generated correctly.
+A quick review of browser console indicated issues serving mixed content (http, https) and the links were not generated properly.
 After a bit of playing around I found the causes:

 1. RTFM - from pelican docs `SITEURL` must be full URL with protocol
 2. Also with the theme I was using `SITEURL` had at the start of `pelicanconf.py` and didn't work when set in `publishconf.py`

 Success!

-The code for the site at this stage can be found [here]()
+The code for the site at this stage is [here](https://github.com/samaloney/samaloney.github.io-src)